 - Posted on: Jul 15 2019

-Waking up and experiencing a surge of dental pain isn’t something that anyone wants to experience.
+Waking up with dental pain isn’t something that anyone wants to experience.
 Two of the most common oral conditions that cause this type of pain are either a cavity or an abscess.
-So, what are the differences between these two, and how can hey be treated?
+What are the differences between these two, and how can they be treated?
 Let’s take a closer look and see.

 What’s A Cavity?

-Cavities are more common than abscess teeth because they are typically detected earlier on.
-In simple terms, a cavity is a small hole in the tooth that can generally be visible.
+Cavities are more common than abscess teeth because they are typically detected earlier.
+A cavity is a small hole in the tooth that is generally visible.

 What’s an Abscess?